-Marte Deborah Daley from Dubai was raped by her co-worker on a trip to the Arab city and sentenced to jail upon reporting it.
+Marte Deborah Daley from Norway was on a business trip in Dubai, and she was raped by her co-worker on a trip to the Arab city and sentenced to jail upon reporting it.
 The police went as far as to ask Daley if she reported the incident as rape simply because the sex was unsatisfying.
 Under Arab law, rapists are only convicted if there are four adult Muslim male witnesses, or the attacker confesses (yeah, right).

 18-year-old Afghan girl gets her nose and ears cut off for running away from her abusive in-laws.

 In 2010, a young Afghan girl named Aisha chose to have her picture featured on the cover of TIME magazine, after her ears and nose had been cut off for escaping from in-laws who physically abused her.
 TIME made sure Aisha was in safe hiding before the issue was published.
 The Grossman Burn Foundation in California sponsored the young woman’s reconstructive surgery.

 An American CBS Correspondent, Lara Logan, was sexually attacked and raped in Cairo.

 Lara Logan was ripped away from her bodyguard and crew in Cairo, while covering 60 Minutes for CBS, during the time when the Cairo government fell.
 An estimated 200-300 men were involved in the attack in which they raped and beat Logan, an innocent American woman.

 The forced procedure of female circumcision becomes more prevalent.

 In parts of the world including Asia, Africa and even Britain, women are forced to have their Labia and Clitoris cut off and their vagina is sewn together, only to allow them to go to the bathroom.